tdworowy/PerformancePolaygroud/README.md

-A simple example of using different tools for performance testing.
+A few examples of using different tools for performance testing.